 Dmae Roberts and MediaRites present Refugee Dreams Revisited as part of Crossing East Archive Project.
 This special is hosted by Margaret Cho and focuses on the experiences of Southeast Asian refugees in Portland, and features Cambodian musician Daran Kravanh.
-MediaRites is building an online archive of 300 hours pan-Asian American/Pacific Islander oral history recordings recorded from the Crossing East radio series.
+MediaRites built an online archive of 300 hours pan-Asian American/Pacific Islander oral history recordings recorded from the Crossing East radio series.

 The refugees who came to America were Vietnamese, Cambodian, Laotian and the ethnic minorities from Laos—the Mien and Hmong.
 Most had fought on the same side and helped the US military in the war in Vietnam.
 The Mien and Hmong— the rural people in Laos—were particularly vulnerable for helping the CIA with covert operations.
 Staying in Laos was not an option.

 By 1979, there were almost 62,000 Vietnamese in refugee camps.
 More than 140-thousand people displaced from Cambodia and Laos joined them.
 Oregon and Washington State had the fifth largest population of South East Asian refugees in the country.
 The Portland School district was one of the first to figure out how work with South East Asian youth coming to their schools.
 The 1.5 generation—those who came to this country at a young age—learned quickly, mastering language and writing skills before their first generation parents.
 Now they own businesses and are community leaders in Portland.